AdrianArnaiz/AdrianArnaiz/content/event/2022-12-LoGTutorial/index.md

 ---
-title: "[Tutorial Learning On Graphs Conference] Graph Rewiring: From Theory to Applications in Fairness"
+title: "[Learning On Graphs Conference] Tutorial on Graph Rewiring: From Theory to Applications in Fairness"

 event: Learning on Graphs Conference
 event_url: https://ellisalicante.org/tutorials/GraphRewiring